LangPrecip: Language-Aware Multimodal Precipitation Nowcasting: Ablation Experiment

-Figure~\ref{fig:cfg_metrics_all} and Table~\ref{tab:cfg_tradeoff} analyze the impact of motion text conditioning under different classifier-free guidance (CFG) scales on two precipitation nowcasting datasets.
-In this setting, CFG is used to modulate the relative strength of high-level semantic constraints provided by textual motion descriptions during generation Following classifier-free guidance, the guided velocity (or score) is computed as
+Figure~\ref{fig:cfg_metrics_all} and Table~\ref{tab:cfg_tradeoff} analyze the effect of motion-text conditioning under different classifier-free guidance (CFG) scales on two precipitation nowcasting datasets.
+CFG modulates the relative strength of high-level semantic constraints provided by textual motion descriptions during generation.
+Following classifier-free guidance, the guided velocity (or score) is computed as

-where $v(x_t, c)$ denotes the predicted velocity conditioned on the motion text $c$, $v(x_t, \varnothing)$ is the unconditional prediction, and $s$ is the CFG scale controlling the strength of textual conditioning.
+where $v(x_t, c)$ denotes the velocity prediction conditioned on motion text $c$, $v(x_t, \varnothing)$ is the unconditional prediction, and $s$ controls the strength of textual conditioning.